 The above story, quoted from several sources on the Internet, may be spurious but it’s an interesting analogy of the mechanics of socialism.
 None of us are so Godly and self-sacrificing that we are willing to work our behinds off for the welfare of the State without regard to our own personal sacrifice and what the cost is to ourselves.

 Socialism takes away the hard-work ethic that Americans historically have been known for and equalizes available resources for, “the good of all.”

-Socialism runs counter to my Christian beliefs because my freedom and ability to choose have been taken from me and what’s “good for all” has been forced on me by a godless government.
-The government is not wise enough to make the choice about what is best for me or my family, and when they rob me to give what is rightfully mine to someone else, most of the surplus ends up in the pockets of those who least deserve it.
+Socialism runs counter to my Christian beliefs because my freedom and ability to choose have been taken from me, and what’s “good for all” has been forced on me by a godless government.
+The government is not wise enough to make the choice about what is best for my family or me, and when they rob me to give what is rightfully mine to someone else, most of the surplus ends up in the pockets of those who least deserve it.

 In the Parable of the Ten Virgins, found in Matthew 25:1-13, the five young women who brought extra containers of oil for their lamps were not “forced” to share with those who didn’t.
 Why?
 Because there would not have been enough “capital” or oil available to take care of everyone who came to meet the bridegroom.

 The five virgins without sufficient oil were not disabled—they could talk, walk, think, and reason, and it is implied by the context they could take care of themselves.
 Jesus called them “unwise.”
 The wise virgins instructed them to “go to those who sell oil and buy some for yourselves.”